 Honours Bachelor of Early Childhood Leadership (Fast-Track) is a two-year program suitable for those with an Early Childhood Education diploma wishing to pursue a degree in early childhood leadership.
-This program will teach you to guide and lead curriculum and pedagogy in Ontario’s early childhood settings.
+This program will prepare you to become a progressive leader in this complex and evolving sector.

 It also prepares graduates for positions as Registered Early Childhood Educators, working in partnership with certified teachers in the Full-Day Early Learning programs that are replacing junior and senior kindergarten.